 The Importance of Y-Axis Calibration

 Calibration transfer approaches can be used to reliably transfer spectral library and chemometric-based Raman methods between instruments.
-The effects of this are critical, as it makes supporting a fleet of geographically dispersed Raman analyzers possible.
+The effects of this are critical, as it makes supporting a fleet of geographically dispersed Raman spectrometers possible.
 Rather than collect a spectral library or building a chemometric method for each individual instrument, which may require acquisition of hundreds or even thousands of samples on each unit, these approaches serve to streamline method development.

-Calibrating your Raman analyzer is a relatively simple task, but it has significant effects on the results.
+Calibrating your Raman spectrometer is a relatively simple task, but it has significant effects on the results.
 Ensuring that your tool is properly set prior to use will provide you with more accurate and reliable results.